 The golden age of banking consulting is coming in Nigeria where startups with solid AI capabilities will rule.
 Banks will need services, customized and structured for the local Nigerian market.
 They have skills gaps which tech companies have to fill.
 The opportunities will be immense.
 The customization of Siri, Alexa, Assistant and Cortana to understand Nigerian pidgin speakers to enable banks deploy new solutions via voice opens a new market.
 The integration of Face ID to detect accurately black skins knowing that companies like Apple might have biased their models for white skins will create a boom.

 In short, because of AI, robotics and natural language processing, fintechs will boom, not just in dealing with consumer market, but by offering solutions for banks’ back offices.
 It will take another level of composition for any bank in Nigeria to deploy any voice system in rural areas considering that our spoken English will confuse what Silicon Valley has built.
 Nigeria will need local flavors of most of these technologies.
-That is where the new jobs will be created in the banking sector..
+That is where the new jobs will be created in the banking sector..----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).